 - Insert Images: Who doesn’t love a good image?
-Be sure to include a relevant and engaging image on your landing page to draw in the visitor.
+Be sure to include a relevant and engaging image on your landing page to draw the visitor in.
 People are more likely to stay on a page if a captivating image is present.

-- Add Social Sharing Icons: While you should remove all navigation from the landing page, it’s important you include social sharing icons so that people can share the landing page with others across their social platforms.
-When you do this however, be sure that when you click on the icon it opens in a new tab or window.
-You don’t want to redirect people away from the page but you want to give them a clear option to promote it.
+- Add Social Sharing Icons: Although you should remove all navigation from the landing page, it is important to include social sharing icons so that people can share the landing page with others across their social platforms.
+When you do this, however, be sure that when you click on the icon it opens in a new tab or window.
+You don’t want to redirect people away from the page, but you want to give them a clear option to promote it.

 - Provide Testimonials When Relevant: These days, people are always looking at reviews of products and services before making a purchase, and this can apply to landing pages as well.
-However, don’t include a testimonial that vaguely ties into your offer.
+But don’t include a testimonial that only vaguely ties into your offer.
 Make sure it directly correlates to what you’re promoting.
 If it doesn’t, it’s best to leave it off.
 The same advice goes for placing awards and accolades on your page.

-- Make Sure Your Instructions on Next Steps Are Clear: While a form on a landing page typically implies that you should fill it out, be sure to include copy that suggests this on your landing page as well (typically near the end of your copy).
-This could be something as simple as, “To access the ebook, please fill out the form to the right.”
-It’s simple, but it gives your visitor clear instructions on next steps which will make them more likely to convert.
+- Make Sure Your Instructions on Next Steps Are Clear: A form on a landing page typically implies that you should fill it out, but be sure to include copy that suggests this on your landing page as well (typically near the end of your copy).
+This could be something as simple as, “To access the e-book, please fill out the form to the right.”
+It’s simple, but it gives your visitor clear instructions on next steps, which will make them more likely to convert.

-Below are some pointers to consider that many people may forget to tell you, but they can make all the difference for your landing page:
+Below are some pointers to consider that can make all the difference for your landing page: